-B’s latest EP, “Ghosts Underneath My Skin” was recorded and produced by Neilson Hubbard (Mary Gauthier, Kim Richey, Amy Speace) in Nashville, TN, with contributions by Will Kimbrough (Emmylou Harris) on guitars, Kira Small (Garth Brooks, Martina McBride) on keyboards and vocals, Eamon McLoughlin (The Grand Ole Opry band) on fiddle.
+Esposito’s latest EP, “Ghosts Underneath My Skin” was recorded and produced by Neilson Hubbard (Mary Gauthier, Kim Richey, Amy Speace) in Nashville, TN, with contributions by Will Kimbrough (Emmylou Harris) on guitars, Kira Small (Garth Brooks, Martina McBride) on keyboards and vocals, Eamon McLoughlin (The Grand Ole Opry band) on fiddle.
 Recorded mostly live in a few days, these 6 songs touch on issues ranging from gun violence to the refugee situation to growing up queer in America.
 Yet, this is no pedantic collection of political folk songs.
 The record grooves, excites, rocks and fills with memorable melodic hooks.
-B begins with this call to arms:

 Brave.
 Bold.
 Simple.
-This first song ends with a list, spoken quietly: “Orlando, Colombine, New York…Paris…Sandy Hook…Sutherland Springs,” crescendoing in melody to a choir singing the title line — “We are all the same.”
-It is impossible to not feel the spine-tingling beauty of this song like an explosion, a release of ghosts, the end of a storm with a sun peeking out through the darkest clouds.
 By Track 3, we know we are listening to someone deeply committed to truth-telling.
-“Breathe” begins as a poem, a tumble of words over mandolin, guitar and piano, until B breaks into melody “and when I finally spoke those words…it felt like coming up for air.
+“Breathe” begins as a poem, a tumble of words over mandolin, guitar and piano, until they break into melody “and when I finally spoke those words…it felt like coming up for air.
 For the first time in 16 years, I can breathe.”
 It is one of the most direct statements of self from any songwriter, any artist, at any age, and it is exhilarating.

-A Colorado native, B’s unique approach to schooling has allowed B to pursue what B loves from an early age.
-Homeschooled until high school, B began piano, voice and guitar at age five and mandolin at age eight.
-B will be attending Berklee College of Music in Boston starting this fall.
+A Colorado native currently living in Boulder, Esposito’s unique approach to schooling has allowed them to pursue what they love from an early age.
+Homeschooled until high school, they began piano, voice and guitar at age five and mandolin at age eight.
+Esposito currently attends Berklee College of Music in Boston.